Saik0s/Saik0s.github.io/_posts/2018-01-15-iOS-UI-elements-styling.markdown

 description: Styling UI elements using swift extensions
 # jemoji: '<img class="emoji" title=":ramen:" alt=":ramen:" src="https://assets.github.com/images/icons/emoji/unicode/1f35c.png" height="20" width="20" align="absmiddle">'
 ---

 # Swift styling using extensions

-One morning I was working on the new screen for the app and did notice that I have such a lot of elements on the screens that it is really hard to manage them in the way I usually do it.
+One morning I was working on the new screen for the app and did notice that I have such a lot of elements on the screens that it is tough to manage them in the way I usually do it.
 I decided to separate styles from screens source files.
-Luckily I was using Swift language and it has a very powerful feature called "extensions".
+Luckily I was using Swift language, and it has a compelling feature called **extensions**.

-Lets separate our UI styles to several groups and create files for each of them.
-I am going to style AsyncDisplayKit(Texture) elements but this approach can be easily applied to UIKit elements.
+Let's separate our UI styles into several groups and create files for each of them.
+I am going to style AsyncDisplayKit(Texture) elements, but this approach can be easily applied to UIKit elements.
 Here is the result we are going to achieve:

 ```swift
 button.stylize(as: .remove)
 ```

-So first of all lets create Style.swift file to provide all UI elements with stylize method.
-My idea is to create Stylizable protocol, extension ASDisplayNode with this protocol and extension this protocol with public function called stylize.
+So, first of all, let's create Style.swift file to provide all UI elements with stylize method.
+My idea is to develop Stylizable protocol, extension ASDisplayNode with this protocol and extension this protocol with the public function called stylize.
 But this function needs to have an argument.
-Lets create generic structure called Style which is going to store a closure with UI element modification code.
+Let's create a generic structure called Style which is going to store a closure with UI element modification code.

 ```swift
 public struct Style<Node> {